sammothxc/ht-tools-suite/README.md

 ```

 ## Usage
-To auto report all users listed in acc.txt, run `bin/python3 [your browser]/report-accts.py`
+To auto report all users listed in acc.txt, run `bin/python3 report-accts.py`

-To auto report specific posts for users listed in ac.txt, run `bin/python3 [your browser]/report-posts.py`
+To auto report specific posts for users listed in ac.txt, run `bin/python3 report-posts.py`

-To auto scroll through Instagram reels to avoid bot detection, run `bin/python3 [your browser]/scroll-reels.py` WHILE YOU ARE AFK.
+To auto scroll through Instagram reels to avoid bot detection, run `bin/python3 scroll-reels.py` WHILE YOU ARE AFK.
 Note: Once it navigates to the reels page, you may have to click to focus the window and scroll once to initiate the auto scrolling.

 Linux users: If you get an error complaining about the display or priveledges, run `xhost +local:$USER`